CSCUAll2b7/ALL/README.md

 Librarys used: tKinter, sys, PIL, time, random

-To run the game download the main Code and image zip file (FINAL_IMAGES.zip)
+To run the game download the main Code and image zip file (FINAL_IMAGES.zip) and text_files.zip